Smardens/Smarduino/README.md

 * In Tools -> Board select "Boards Managers..."
   * Find "ESP8266" and press the install button
   * Find "Arduino SAM Boards (32-bits ARM Cortex-M3)" and press the install button
-* After installation, select your IDE is ready for development on the ESP and Arduino Due
+* After installation, your IDE is ready for development on the ESP and Arduino Due
 * Pick your desired development board in Tools -> Board

 #### ESP8266 Settings: